oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 @@@@

-# Introduction
+# 1. Introduction

 The SSI3 "Software Sustainability for Digital Humanities" activity aims to explore software sustainability, with a focus on testing, using the MELD framework as an exemplar.
 We aim to provide and document concrete sustainability benefits for the Music Encoding and Linked Data (MELD) project, and suggest how other Digital Humanities (DH) projects might realize similar benefits.

 Sustainability is a perennial problem for research software.
 The funding of research projects means that there is often little or no resource available beyond the lifetime of a project to keep the software outputs running and available.
-When such outputs continue to be available, it is often by virtue of the enthusiasm and dedication of individual researchers, rather than a wider framework in which sustainablity is expected and facilitated.
+When such outputs continue to be available, it is often by virtue of the enthusiasm and dedication of individual researchers, rather than a wider framework in which sustainability is expected and facilitated.

 These concerns are particularly acute with many Digital Humanities (DH) projects.
 Funding for such projects is often very thin, and software is often not the most significant academic output.
 Yet, increasingly, DH research depends on drawing information from multiple sources, often created by diverse projects, so considerations of sustainability become more important for continued progress of research.

 In this activity, through hands-on experience of looking at sustainability of the MELD framework, we aim to identify areas which give rise to sustainability problems, and steps towards sustainability that can be adopted even by projects operating with shoestring software development resources.

-## Abbreviations and technical terms used
+## 1.1 Abbreviations and technical terms used

 - DH - Digital Humanities (research)